Constructive analysis of the Navier-Stokes equation: Main theorem

 and for all $t\in \left[0,\infty \right)$

 Here, for $s\in {\mathbb R}$ $H^s$ is an ordinary Hilbert space with

 where $\hat{f}$ denotes the Fourier transform and ${\cal S}'\left({\mathbb R}^n\right)$ denotes the space of tempered distributions on ${\mathbb R}^n$.
-In order to keep notation simple we consider the case $f_i=0$ from now on (however, this is not essential and it will be clear that our construction can be generalized immediately to the case involving source terms satisfying (\ref{fHs}) or (\ref{growthf})).
-As indicated in the introduction our proof of a bounded regular solution of the incompressible Navier-Stokes equation consists of three main ideas: a) we introduce a time discretization and a series of linear time transformations $t=\rho_l \tau$ such that time step size $1$ in $\tau$-coordinates is related to a small time step size in original coordinates and small coefficients of spatial derivatives in transformed time coordinates such that an iteration procedure leads to a local solution in time; b) in order to control the growth of the solution we introduce a locally regular function $\mathbf{r}$ and solve an equivalent problem for the function $\mathbf{v}^r:=\mathbf{v}+\mathbf{r}$ at each time step where $\mathbf{r}$ is itself a bounded function.
+The time dependence in the estimate (\ref{growthf}) implies a similar Sobolev regularity with respect to time of course.
+In order to keep notation simple we consider the case $f_i=0$ in this proof of a classical global solution (however, this is not essential and it will be clear that our construction can be generalized to the case involving source terms satisfying (\ref{fHs}) or (\ref{growthf})).
+As indicated in the introduction our proof of a bounded regular solution of the incompressible Navier-Stokes equation consists of three main ideas: a) we introduce a time discretization and a series of linear time transformations $t=\rho_l \tau$ such that time step size $1$ in $\tau$-coordinates is related to a small time step size in original coordinates and small coefficients of spatial derivatives in transformed time coordinates such that an iteration procedure leads to a local solution in time.
+Furthermore , the time step size has to be large enough such that the scheme becomes global.
+This means that we should have $\sum_{l=1}^N\rho_l\uparrow \infty$ as $N\uparrow \infty$.
+We mentioned already that we can even construct a lower bound, i.e., $\rho_l\geq \rho$ for some $\rho>0$ independent of the time step number $l$.
+This is a difference to \cite{KB2} where we had $\rho_l\sim\frac{1}{l}$ only; b) in order to control the growth of the solution we introduce a locally regular function $\mathbf{r}$ and solve an equivalent problem for the function $\mathbf{v}^r:=\mathbf{v}+\mathbf{r}$ at each time step where $\mathbf{r}$ is itself a bounded function with bounded spatial derivatives and which is continuous across the time points $l>0$.
 The function $\mathbf{r}$ solves a linearized Navier-Stokes type equation, but with a 'consumption' source term $\mathbf{\phi}^l$ which has been explained in the introduction to some extent.
 This source term consists of $n$ components $\mathbf{\phi}^l=\left(\phi^l_1,\cdots ,\phi^l_n\right)$ such that the functions $\mathbf{v}^{r,\rho,l}$ and $\mathbf{r}^l$ are bounded independent of the time step number $l$.
 Here, the 'consumption' function $\mathbf{\phi}^l$ and the function $\mathbf{r}^l$ are defined recursively on the domains $D^{\tau}_l$ of each time step number $l$ and depend on the solution $\mathbf{v}^{r,l-1}$ and $\mathbf{r}^{l-1}$ defined at the previous time step or dependent on the data $\mathbf{h}$ if $l=1$; c) At each time step we ensure that the solution has some decay at spatial infinity which is necessary in order to prove the existence of a time local fixed point.
 In the case $n=3$ it is sufficient to have $v^{r,\rho,l}_i(\tau,.)\in H^2$ for all $l\geq 1$ and $\tau\in [l-1,l]$.